zeebe-io/enhancements/ZEPXXX-priority-election.md

 [reference-level-explanation]: #reference-level-explanation

 The priority election is implemented by the follower.
-Previously, on heartbeat timeout a follower immediately starts an election by sending a poll request.
+Previously, on a heartbeat timeout the follower immediately starts an election by sending a poll request.
-The heartbeat timeout was also randomized in order to prevent multiple nodes starting the election at the same time.
+The heartbeat timeout was randomized, in order to prevent multiple nodes starting the election at the same time.
 With the priority election we do not use a randomized heartbeat timeout.
-Instead we use the configured electionTimeout.
+Instead, we use the configured electionTimeout.
 On heartbeat timeout, the follower implements the following algorithm.